What is Co-op?

 - Failing to comply with this Agreement may affect the awarding of my degree.

 Have an understanding of realistic salary rates for co-op positions in your field.
 Our Academic Program Overview page has the latest co-op salary data.
 According to the U.S. Internal Revenue Service (IRS), salaries/wages paid to co-op students are fully subject to applicable federal and state income taxes.
 Your employer determines your compensation level.
 Salary rates are based on a number of variables, including your academic plan, year level, prior work experiences and established company policies.
 There may be some room for negotiation based on circumstances.

 A co-op is reported after accepting a new offer and per semester of co-op length.
 Complete the following actions:

-Once you sign your co-op employment offer letter, use the registration procedure for your major to “register” your job.
+Once you sign your co-op employment offer letter, use this form to officially report your job.
 If you locate a job on your own, check its acceptability for co-op with your department or career services coordinator before accepting the position.

 Your salary is confidential and will not be seen by other co-op participants and employers.
 It is important that you let us know what your salary as this information is used to compile average co-op salaries for your specific department and college.